Ovatiovermis: Description

-Evolutionary importance
+Evolutionary significance

 Ovatiovermis was a member of the luolishaniid group of lobopodians.
 Caron and Aria, in their article on Ovatiovermis, suggest that both luolishaniids and hallucigeniids branched before the last common ancestor of extant panarthropod subphyla (Arthropoda, Tardigrada and Onychophora), rather than hallucigeniids and luolishaniids being closely related to onychophorans.
 This pushes the date for this splitting well back into the Precambrian.

 All luolishaniids were filter-feeders, and this is one of the characteristics that they are classified by - the other is the small head and thick neck, unlike in hallucigeniids which had a bulbous head and a thin neck.

+Classification

+Below is an internal phylogeny of Luolishaniida after Knecht et al. 2025: